OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/04-reading-switch.md

 If your circuit matches, power your Omega back on!

+// TODO: again, don't like turning the omega off... that's ridiculous

 ### Writing the Code

 Let's make a new file called `readSwitch.py` to hold our code: